The Regional Decarbonization Framework

 How can I provide input in the framework?

 We welcome your input and have provided several opportunities throughout the different stages of our work.
 Public input is organized into two phases.
-During the initial phase, as our consultants are doing the modeling, we will be conducting a public workshop and receive input though our website and email firstname.lastname@example.org.
-After we release the draft framework, we will be doing a series of workshops round the region.
-All input will be factored into the final report presented to the Board of Supervisors early 2022 next year.
+During the initial phase, as our consultants are doing the modeling, we will be conducting a public workshop and receive input through our website and email email@example.com.
+All input will be factored into the final report presented to the Board of Supervisors in 2022.

 Board Letter, January 27, 2021(3).
 Framework for the Future: Developing a Regional Sustainability Plan to Guide San Diego County Towards a Zero Carbon Future